What will happen if you separate?

 A domestic contract also provides certainty: the terms of your separation will be a known quantity.
 It can be less expensive than going to court in the future.
 This allows you to plan for your future, and helps protect you and your partner from potential financial risk.
 A domestic contract is an integral part of any financial plan.

 Contact a family lawyer before signing a pre-nup.

 A family lawyer can assist you with understanding your rights and obligations, and help you prepare an agreement that states what you want to happen if you separate.
 Talking to a family lawyer is an integral part of preparing and signing such an agreement.
 A family lawyer plays an important role in the process, including ensuring you follow the laws about what you are allowed to put in such an agreement.

-If you would like to discuss whether a prenup is right for you – perhaps you want to protect your pension when you separate, or have concerns about paying spousal support – please contact me today.
+If you would like to discuss whether a prenup is right for you – perhaps you want to protect your pension when you separate, or have concerns about paying spousal support – book a free phone call with our office today.